 perception features.

-On the diagram below a summary of preprocessing applied to all the parts of the dataset is presented.
+On the diagram below (Fig.7) a summary of preprocessing applied to all the parts of the dataset is presented.
+A detailed description of the preprocessing is presented in the following subsections.
 All the tables on the left-hand side are coming directly from Olist (4 tables) and Statistical Office sources (1 table - demographic data).
 The purple table is the primary one, the features from this table were combined with all the remaining sets of variables.
 The final tables after preprocessing each of the parts of the dataset are shown in gray.
 In the modelling phase, a simple join of the basic table, and the remaining ones was performed (basic information + order items, basic information + DBSCAN cluster, etc.).

+Figure 7: Diagram depicting transformations on the source tables applied to obtain the dataset suitable for modelling purposes

+Source: Own work, diagram was created using draw.io software

-4.2.1 Behavioral features
+3.2.1 Behavioral features